The Human Truth Foundation

 Life Expectancy82.04yrs (2017)2

-Finland performs very well in ensuring human rights and freedom compared to most other countries.
-Finland performs the best in terms of supporting press freedom3.
-It comes in the best 20 in terms of commentary in Human Rights Watch reports4, opposing gender inequality5, supporting personal, civil & economic freedoms6, the rate of gender bias (from 7 indicators)7 and in its success in fighting anti-semitic prejudice8.
-And finally, it does better than average in terms of LGBT equality9, speed of uptake of HR treaties10, its nominal commitment to Human Rights11 (but low for Europe) and in freethought12 (but bad for Europe).
+When it comes to ensuring human rights and freedom, Finland leads the world, setting excellent examples.
+Finland does the best in its average Freedom in the World rating.
+It comes in the best 20 when it comes to supporting press freedom3, opposing gender inequality4, commentary in Human Rights Watch reports5, supporting personal, civil & economic freedoms6, combatting modern slavery7, the rate of gender bias (from 7 indicators)8 and in its success in fighting anti-semitic prejudice9.
+And finally, it does better than average in LGBT equality10, its nominal commitment to Human Rights11 (but low for Europe) and in freethought12 (but bad for Europe).
 Human Rights Watch's 2018 report states that Finland's support of women's rights at home and internationally has been notable13.

 1. Finland's Human Rights, Equality & Tolerance